BenyaAdeyanjuJamiu/ObjectDetectingOpencv/README.md

 The Mask R-CNN algorithm was introduced by He et al. in their 2017 paper, Mask R-CNN.(Detailed can be found in the paper stated)

 Mask R-CNN builds on the previous object detection work of R-CNN (2013), Fast R-CNN (2015), and Faster R-CNN (2015), all by Girshick et al.(Detailed can be found in the paper stated)

+NOTE-If there is any information that is lacking please kindly contact or add more